akauppi/GroundLevel-firebase-es/README.md

 - Please use primarily [GitHub Issues](https://github.com/akauppi/GroundLevel-es-firebase/issues) for questions and bug reports.
 - For casual conversation, head to the [Gitter](https://gitter.im/akauppi/GroundLevel-firebase-web).

-   *We'll head for a Discord server, once more people are involved.*
+*We'll move to a Discord server, once more people are involved.*

 Have Fun, and spread the word!!